Eucalyptus michaeliana

-Eucalyptus michaeliana, commonly known as Hillgrove gum or brittle gum, is a species of small to medium-sized tree that is endemic to eastern Australia.
+Eucalyptus michaeliana, commonly known as Hillgrove gum or brittle gum, is a species of small to medium-sized tree endemic to eastern Australia.
 It has smooth mottled greyish bark, lance-shaped to curved adult leaves, flower buds in compound umbels, white flowers and cup-shaped or barrel-shaped fruit.

 Description

 Eucalyptus michaeliana is a tree that typically grows to a height of 30 m and forms a lignotuber.
-It has smooth, mottled, grey and white or cream-coloured bark that is shed in plates or flakes.
-Young plants and coppice regrowth have lance-shaped to broadly lance-shaped leaves that are the same dull green colour on both sides, 50-150 mm long and 12-55 mm wide.
+It has smooth, mottled, grey and white or cream-coloured bark shed in plates or flakes.
+Young plants and coppice regrowth have lance-shaped to broadly lance-shaped leaves with the same dull green colour on both sides, 50-150 mm long and 12-55 mm wide.
 Adult leaves are lance-shaped to curved, 90-180 mm long and 10-23 mm wide on a petiole 15-30 mm long.
 The flower buds are arranged in leaf axils on a peduncle with three to five groups of buds, each with three or seven buds.
 The peduncle is 3-5 mm long, each bud on a pedicel 2-5 mm long.
 Mature buds are oblong, 5-6 mm long and 3-4 mm wide with a conical to rounded operculum.
 Flowering occurs in March and the flowers are white.
 The fruit is a woody, cup-shaped or barrel-shaped capsule 3-5 mm long and 4-6 mm wide with the valves near rim level or below it.